 On the other hand, other electric utilities are choosing to pursue narrowband or wideband technologies because of the relatively low cost of implementing applications.
 Whichever choice of medium is made by the electric utility, what holds most of these potential applications together is their use of two-way, interactive communications.
 Economies of scale, in the long run, favor the installation of fiber optics.
 However, fiber optic technology can only be put in place by an electric utility under either one of two conditions.
 First, sufficient demand must exist to justify the cost of installation.
-When this condition exists, state regulators will probably view the investment in additional fiber optics is if it can subsidize the cost of such installation by charging the cost of the fiber optics to its
+When this condition exists, state regulators will probably view the investment in additional fiber optics favorably.
+Second, an electric utility might invest in additional fiber optics to its